Cookie Notice

 I have allergies.
 Can I still receive the vaccine?

 There have been some cases in the media of patients having allergic reactions to these vaccines.
-Severe allergic reactions to any vaccine are possible, but are very rare.
-Patients who are known to be allergic to a product called polyethylene glycol or any other components of the vaccines should NOT receive them.
+Severe allergic reactions to any vaccine are possible but are very rare.
+Patients who are known to be allergic to any components of the vaccines should NOT receive them.

 Patient with allergies to food, latex, insect stings or environmental allergens are not at a higher risk of allergic reaction.